abhinavsanisetty/cse15l-lab-reports/Abhinav_Lab5.md

 Source: I used a ChatGPT search to find and learn about this command

-## Command Line Option/Alternative 4: ‘-c’
+## Command Line Option/Alternative 4: ‘-w’

 **Example 1-**